llm-bible/llm-bible.github.io/_publications/sheng2024beam.markdown

 bibkey: sheng2024beam
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2408.08707"}
-tags: ['Security', 'Model Architecture', 'RAG', 'Prompting', 'Attention Mechanism']
+tags: ['RAG', 'Model Architecture', 'Security', 'Attention Mechanism', 'Prompting']
 ---
 In this letter, we use large language models (LLMs) to develop a high-performing and robust beam prediction method.
 We formulate the millimeter